stefanschonauer/Udacity_DSND_Project_01/README.md

 There are two files in this repository:

-- `data.csv`: generated and downloaded file from the Worldbank databank.
+- `data.csv`: Generated and downloaded file from the Worldbank databank.
 - `life_expectancy.ipynb`: Jupyther Notebook including the CRISP-DM to prepare and analyze the given questions in the project motivation.
+- `index.html`: Blog post article with a summary of the results.
+- `image_0x`: Images which support the blog post and the `index.html` file

 ### Results

-- Link zum Blog
+A summary of the results in the form of a blog post can be found on my GitHub page <a href="https://stefanschonauer.github.io/Udacity_DSND_Project_01/">here</a>.

 ### Licensing, Authors, Acknowledgements